One Day at a Time (2017 TV series): Casting

 Rita Moreno was the first actor announced to star in the series as a Cuban-American grandmother.
 She later revealed that she accepted the offer to portray the role on the condition that her character be "sexual."
 In February 2016, it was reported that Justina Machado had been cast as Penelope, Moreno's character's daughter.
 The castings of Stephen Tobolowsky as Dr. Berkowitz, Penelope's boss, and Todd Grinnell as Schneider, a superintendent, were subsequently announced.

 Filming

 The program is filmed in Culver City, California at Sony Pictures Studios's Stage 25.
 Like most Norman Lear sitcoms, it is recorded with a multiple-camera setup in front of a live studio audience.
-While the original series was located in Cleveland and the new series was located in Echo Park, the set for both apartments were identical.
+While the original series was located in Indianapolis and the new series was located in Echo Park, the set for both apartments were identical.
 Filming of the second season began in May 2017 and ended in September 2017.
 Filming for the fourth season of the show started in January 2020 and was intended to finish in May 2020.
 However, filming was halted in March 2020 due to the coronavirus.